DevSchretl/microGPT/README.md

 Both models expose the same surface (`forward(idx, targets=None) -> (logits, loss)`, `configure_optimizers`, `config.block_size`), so the same training and sampling scripts drive either one.

+For the reasoning behind the architecture, dataset, and training choices, see [DECISIONS.md](DECISIONS.md).

 ## Performance Progression

 Accuracy on [HellaSwag](https://rowanz.github.io/hellaswag/) (`acc_norm`, the